Https404PaigeNotFound/Https404PaigeNotFound/README.md

 - 👋 Hi, I’m @Https404PaigeNotFound
-- 👨‍💻 Technician Specialist in Psychology
+- 👨‍💻 Senior Technician Specialist in Robotics
-- 📫 How to reach me: c.p.metcalfe@salford.ac.uk

 <!---
 Https404PaigeNotFound/Https404PaigeNotFound is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.